scionproto/scion/doc/ControlPlanePKI.md

 ## Certificate Revocation

 With a validity on the order of days, AS certificates can be considered short-lived.
-Nevertheless, an attack window of several days is too large for some mission-critical operation.
+Nevertheless, an attack window of several days is too large for mission-critical operation.
 Therefore, the CP-PKI needs a system for quickly revoking AS and issuer certificates.
 The revocation status must be cacheable and efficient to distribute.
 Also, propagation of revocations must not hinder the availability of the infrastructure.